survivejs/react-book/manuscript/08_building_kanban.md

 The main advantage of splitting the application into two separate bundles is that it allows us to benefit from client caching.
 We might for instance make most of our changes to the small `app` bundle.
 In this case the client would have to fetch only it provided `vendor` bundle has been loaded already.
 This scheme won't load as fast as a single bundle initially due to the extra request but caching more than makes up for this disadvantage.

-In webpack terms we will expand `entry` configuration and then use `CommonsChunkPlugin` to extract the vendor bundle.
+In Webpack terms we will expand `entry` configuration and then use `CommonsChunkPlugin` to extract the vendor bundle.
 The configuration below shows how this will work out in our case.

 **webpack.config.js**